The changing face of medical tourism in Africa

 I think that all the associations need to talk to each other about their facilitation and accreditation standards, the bodies need to get together and workshop out standardised basic criteria that facilitators and MTA’s agree to adhere to.

-Why do you think it is so important to set international standards for
+Why do you think it is so important to set international standards for accreditation and facilitators?

 It’s a free for all at the moment and there doesn’t seem to be much credibility because nothing is standardised.
 First world countries are trying to establish standards and associations that are inconsistent and incompatible with each other.
 Additionally what’s right for the first world is not necessarily right for medical travel businesses in emerging markets, everything doesn’t need to be US led or US certified.
 Other countries also have exacting and high standards and there needs to be a common set of rules and regulations which are suitable and applicable to all countries not only European countries or the US.